Introducing 8 recommended sightseeing spots in Yogyakarta!

 Yogyakarta is one of Indonesia’s leading cities for the arts.

+There are many art galleries and museums in the city.
 If you are particularly interested in contemporary art, we recommend visiting the Yogyakarta National Museum.

 If you are visiting in July or August, we recommend participating in a large exhibition called ARTJOG.